 At one of the recent Drupal Camps (Donetsk, I guess, it was) someone mentioned #states.
-As I personally had never come across one, only heard of them, I decided to dig into the issue and share my observwtions with you (as this topis will be useful for every Drupal developer, I guess).
+As I personally had never come across one, only heard of them, I decided to dig into the issue and share my observations with you (as this topi will be useful for every Drupal developer, I guess).

 So, what kind of feature is it?

 Originally, #states was meant to prompt creating dynamic forms.
 A simple example: here we have a form with radio buttons "Job Search" and "Employer", while different values are being chosen, the user is displayed various elements of the form for filling.

 What exactly can be done using the #states?

 STATE2 => CONDITIONS_ARRAY2,